electric-socket/noisy/README.md

 * The original intended project is the source to the Free Pascal Compiler (FPC).
 This medium-size (in terms of the number of lines of source code) compiler has about 250,000 lines, and the run-time libraries have tens- or hundreds-of-thousands of additional lines.
-If someone (or potentially a group) is going to work on the program, possibly for writing a port (or fixing or enhancing an existing one) when they're not familiar with the code base), it's important to know what files are included in those files that are used in all versions of the compiler  (the baseline of the compiler), as opposed to that port of the compiler.
+* This tool is not exclusively targeted at the Free Pasca Compiler, but at any medium or large application (or system) using many files, or which might have different editions (like regular, premium and enterprise) or where there are different ports for other architectures or operating systems.
+If someone (or potentially a group) is going to work on an application, possibly for writing a port (or fixing or enhancing an existing one) when they're not familiar with the code base), it's important to know what files are included in those files that are used in all versions of the application (the baseline), as opposed to a oarticular edition or port.
 It's intended as an understanding tool, either where you don't know what files are being used in what order, or to refresh your memory as to the particular order of inclusion.
 Can be useful if specific units are included for a particular build.<br />
 It is possible this might have other uses, such as:
 * Inserting other prefix code in files, such as boilerplate, copyright notices or